tulasi3231/Climate-Change-News-API/README.md

 To view the news : https://climate-change-news-api-x7t8.onrender.com/news

-Three newspapers—The Times, The Guardian, and Telegraph—will only be included in this initiative.
+Three newspapers—The Times, The Guardian, and Telegraph — will only be included in this initiative.

 To view the news specific to The Times : https://climate-change-news-api-x7t8.onrender.com/news/theTimes